Glossary term

 How a Special Enrollment Period Works

 When a qualifying event happens, the affected person or household may receive a temporary window to sign up for coverage, switch plans, or add dependents.
-The rules depend on the type of coverage, but the basic structure is consistent: certain life changes are considered important enough to justify a midyear exception to the usual annual enrollment cycle.
+The rules depend on the type of coverage, but the basic structure is consistent: certain life changes are important enough to justify a midyear exception to the usual annual enrollment cycle.

 The limited window forces quick action.
 A household dealing with a job loss or family change is often handling multiple financial decisions at once, including income, housing, childcare, and medical needs.
 Insurance timing can easily slip if it is not treated as one of the first priorities.